When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

-Fling.com claims to be the “Worlds best free casual dating”.
-As you can tell from our review above, that is far from the case.
+Fling claims to be the “Worlds best free casual dating”.
+But this is far from the case.
 What Fling.com really is would better be described as a waste of time for more people.

 Is it possible to have success?
 Sure.
 Is it likely?
 We don’t think so.

 Depending on your concern, you can contact Fling through their customer service page: https://www.fling.com/members/info/customerservice

 Yes, Fling.com is a real site.
 However, most of the profiles we encountered were suspicious.

 After doing a full review of Fling we don’t think this is a legit site that you should be using.
 There are too many better alternatives out there that can actually help you get what you want.